 Radiation therapy for gallbladder cancer

 Radiation therapy uses high-energy rays (such as x-rays) or atomic particles to destroy cancer cells.
-There are different kinds of radiation therapy.
+There are different kinds of radiation therapy

 Uses of radiation therapy

-After surgery has removed the cancer: Radiation may be used to try to kill any cancer that might have been left after surgery but was too small to see.
+- After surgery has removed the cancer: Radiation may be used to try to kill any cancer that might have been left after surgery but was too small to see.
 This is known as adjuvant therapy.
-Radiation therapy is often given along with a chemotherapy drugs such as 5-fluorouracil (5-FU) or capecitabine, which may make the radiation more effective.
+Radiation therapy is often given along with a chemotherapy drug such as 5-fluorouracil (5-FU) or capecitabine, which can make the radiation more effective.
 Giving chemotherapy and radiation together is called chemoradiation.
 Some studies have shown that giving chemoradiation after surgery may help patients live longer, especially those whose cancer had spread to lymph nodes.

-As part of the main therapy for some advanced cancers: Radiation therapy can also be used as a main therapy for some patients whose cancer is not resectable but has not spread widely throughout the body.
+- As part of the main therapy for some advanced cancers: Radiation therapy can also be used as a main therapy for some patients whose cancer is not resectable but has not spread widely throughout the body.
 Most often it is given along with chemotherapy (chemoradiation).
 The treatment in this case does not cure the cancer, but it may help patients live longer.
 More research is needed to find out how useful such therapy is and to figure out the best way to give it.

 Possible side effects of radiation therapy

-For more general information about radiation therapy, please see our document, Understanding Radiation Therapy: A Guide for Patients and Families.
+To learn more about radiation therapy, see the Radiation Therapy section or Understanding Radiation Therapy: A Guide for Patients and Families.

-Last Medical Review: 04/30/2012
+Last Medical Review: 10/29/2014

-Last Revised: 01/18/2013
+Last Revised: 02/05/2016